anodyne/nova/README.md

 * updated the install language file
 * updated the install options screen
 * updated the ftp config file to set debug to false
+* updated the install controller to remove some debug code
 * fixed bug where error was thrown when submitting a wiki comment (#77)
 * fixed bug where error was thrown when submitting a log comment (#78)
 * fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well